 Batch transforming coordinate systems with dbt

-When spatial datasets scale into the hundreds of millions of rows, coordinate reference system (CRS) transformations become a critical bottleneck in modern analytics pipelines. dbt excels at declarative data modeling, but native spatial operations require careful orchestration to avoid memory exhaustion, index fragmentation, and silent precision loss.
-This guide provides a production-ready approach to batch transforming coordinate systems with dbt, focusing on warehouse-agnostic macro patterns, incremental execution, and fast pipeline recovery.
-Within the broader context of dbt + Geospatial: Transforming Spatial Data in the Modern Stack, the engineering challenge is not merely invoking ST_Transform, but executing it deterministically across distributed compute nodes while preserving topology and minimizing serialization overhead.
+When spatial datasets scale into the hundreds of millions of rows, coordinate reference system (CRS) transformations become the critical bottleneck in an analytics pipeline. dbt excels at declarative modeling, but native spatial operations need careful orchestration to avoid memory exhaustion, index fragmentation, and floating-point precision loss.
+The engineering challenge is not merely invoking ST_Transform; it is executing it idempotently across distributed compute nodes while preserving topology and minimizing serialization overhead.
+This guide sits inside the broader geometry transformation pipeline workflow and supplies the chunked, recoverable reprojection step that workflow depends on.

-The foundation of a resilient spatial pipeline is a reusable macro that abstracts engine-specific function signatures while enforcing strict SRID validation.
-Cloud data warehouses diverge significantly in how they handle geometry serialization and spatial type coercion.
-PostGIS requires explicit SRID assignment before transformation, Snowflake natively infers SRIDs from metadata, and BigQuery mandates strict GEOGRAPHY type casting prior to any spatial operation.
-Centralizing this logic prevents model duplication and isolates edge-case handling.
+The foundation is a reusable macro that abstracts engine-specific function signatures while enforcing strict SRID validation.
+Warehouses diverge sharply here: PostGIS requires an explicit SRID before transformation, Snowflake infers it from metadata, and BigQuery fixes GEOGRAPHY to EPSG:4326 and rejects planar reprojection outright.
+Centralizing the logic, as covered in building custom spatial macros, isolates every edge case in one file.

 sql